 Others: %

-Similarly, what are the % distributions as per counterparties for Uncompleted Contract Receivables?
+Similarly, what are the % distributions as per above counterparties for Uncompleted Contract Receivables?

-h) Equity-settled operating expenses (for both staff compensation and external advisor payments) have increased more than 8 times in 3 years, from $3.27m in 2020 to $12m in 2023.
+l) Equity-settled operating expenses (for both staff compensation and external advisor payments) have increased more than 3 times in just 3 years, from S$3.27m in 2020 to S$12m in 2023.
+This certainly helps conserve cash for IFAST and flatter its operating cash flows.

 What’s the average vesting period and other key issuance policies?